 - Medical Scientists: As a medical scientist, your main duty is to do research in order to improve the health of humanity.
 Clinical trials, investigative methods: They are part of your career jargon.
 Careers are growing about as fast as average.
 There’s nothing average about the salary, however.

 - Chemists: Busy yourself with atomic and molecular levels and how substances interact with each other on a daily basis.
 You’ll need at the least a bachelor’s degree in chemistry or a related field.

 - Agricultural and Food Science: You’ll be working full time to improve the efficiency and standards of the food industry and products associated with it.
 Most going into this field get advanced degrees, however, a bachelor’s degree may get you in the door.

 - Astronomer: You’ll be looking to the skies, studying stars, planets, and other amazingness in our heavens.
 Telescopes, both on the ground and in the skies, will be part of your equipment.
 You will be part of a research team made up of other astronomers, physicists, engineers, and more STEM related careers.

 - Atmospheric and Space Science: You’re looking at phenomena in our atmosphere through intel from surface and air stations, satellite, and radar to prepare for the weather man and other industry experts.

 - Bioinformatics Science: You’ll use a mashup of information technology and computer science in your study of biology.
 You may also be designing your own computer technology to help you do your research.

 - Genetic Counselor: This fascinating career will have you treating and counseling patients with hereditary predispositions, along with creating a path of treatment.
 Doctorates are most common for this career.
-Genetic counselors need a master’s degree and earn $81,880 on average.
+Genetic counselors generally need a master’s degree.

 - Architecture: Scientific laws combined with artistic design equals the popular STEAM career of architecture where you'll create home plans and commercial structures.

 Technology STEM Careers